Acer palmatum Yuki yama is a extremely slow growing dwarf maple. Yuki yama means ‘Snow on the Mountain’ in Japanese.

 Acer palmatum Yuki yama is a very rare dwarf maple with pink and white variegation in the spring.
 And was most likely was a chance seedling from Mikawa yatsubusa.
 As the leaves emerge they overlap each other and form tight bunches, like Mikawa yatsubusa, Mayday, Tattoo andJapanese Princess.

-Acer palmatum Yuki yama should be grown in a small container and kept on the dry side with dappled morning sun and afternoon shade.
-I think this maple could live in a 5-6″ container for at least 3 or more years.
-The new growth is primarily pink changing to white or white and green.
+Yuki yama should be grown in a small container and kept on the dry side with no direct sunlight.
+A patio or deck with indirect light is best for this little cutie.
+I think this maple could live in a 5-6″ container for at least 2 or more years.
+The new growth is primarily pink and white changing to white and green.
 Some leaves remain green.
 The leaves are small, as is the overall structure of this little gem.
 Fall color shows hints of crimson.

 Additionally, slow growing maples require less water than fast growing ones.
 When you plant a slow growing dwarf cultivar in a container please remember to not oversize the container for the size of the root ball and use less water than you normally would.
 Yuki yama is not forgiving if you violate this basic standard.
 Refunds and replacements are not offered for this cultivar.